Hi friends, if you're looking for some DIY ideas to build a dragon fruit trellis in containers then check out this following section.

 While fabric pots may be cheaper, growers find that they don't work well for planting in the long run.
 It may be a heat/moisture issue.
 Others that work okay for this purpose is regular plastic pots, bigger terracotta pots & sometimes steel, plastic or porcelain-coated steel inner tub of old washing machines.

-- Clean drums cut in half
+- Drums cut in half

 - Terracotta pots